kno2502/amazon-associates-link-builder/readme.txt

 Link Builder is the official free Amazon Associates Program plugin for WordPress.
 The plugin enables you to search for products in the Amazon catalog, access real-time price and availability information, and easily create links in your posts to products on Amazon.com.
 You will be able to generate text links, create custom ad units, or take advantage of out-of-the-box widgets that we've designed and included with the plugin.

 = Note =
-* You must review and accept the Amazon Associates Link Builder Conditions of Use as applicable for your region - [US](https://s3.amazonaws.com/aalb-public-resources/documents/AssociatesLinkBuilder-ConditionsOfUse-US.pdf), [CA](https://s3.amazonaws.com/aalb-public-resources/documents/AssociatesLinkBuilder-ConditionsOfUse-CA.pdf), [EU](https://s3.amazonaws.com/aalb-public-resources/documents/AssociatesLinkBuilder-ConditionsOfUse-EU.pdf), [CN](https://s3.amazonaws.com/aalb-public-resources/documents/AssociatesLinkBuilder-ConditionsOfUse-CN.pdf).
+* You must review and accept the Amazon Associates Link Builder [Conditions of Use](https://s3.amazonaws.com/aalb-public-resources/documents/AssociatesLinkBuilder-ConditionsOfUse-2017-01-17.pdf).
 * The plugin is currently in beta form.
 We intend to regularly add new features and enhancements throughout the beta period and beyond, and welcome your feedback and input.

 == Installation ==